-Arthur Tabachneck is CEO of Analyst Finder, Inc. in Toronto.
+Arthur Tabachneck is President of myQNA Inc. in Toronto.
 He's spent his entire career designing and overseeing the development of unique database and analytical applications, including computing systems for managing statewide academic programs, major industry outplacement, employee training and tuition assistance efforts, and setting national automobile insurance rates.

 How long have you been using SAS®?

 What SAS products have you used in the past?
 What products and solutions are you currently using?